tpmanley/EdgeDrivers/govee/README.md

 it is necessary to run a proxy server on your local network.
 The driver will communicate with the proxy server, and the server will talk to the internet.
 The proxy server is acting as an [HTTP Tunnel](https://en.wikipedia.org/wiki/HTTP_tunnel).
-The HTTP Tunnel and a mDNS responder have been packaged together using Docker to make it easy to set up.
+The HTTP Tunnel and an mDNS responder have been packaged together using Docker to make it easy to set up.
 Note that this only works on Linux due to the `--net=host` part.